kjappelbaum/pyprocessta/README.md

+# pyprocessta

-# pyprocessta: Making the analysis of data from chemical engineering processes boring again!
+> Making the analysis of data from chemical engineering processes boring again!

 pyprocessta is a suite of tools that aims to help chemical engineers with the analysis of their time series.
 Pyprocessta provides tools for the following steps